"2% of actors make a living from the profession." That was the major takeaway from a series of surveys released in 2019.

 Given we spend roughly ⅓ of our lives working, it’s crucial to check in regularly and make sure we're spending these 90,000 hours in the best way possible.

 As actors, we've ostensibly already made this decision.
 However, our path is one that almost necessitates us working in other fields for at least part of the journey.
-We, therefore, need to also ensure our Muggle Work is optimally suited too.
+We, therefore, need to ensure our Muggle Work is optimally suited too.

 Don't settle for "survival".
 Commit to finding something magic.